 Protect yourself and loved ones from dengue fever with tips from Dr Chua Ying Ying, Senior Consultant from the Department of Infectious Diseases at Singapore General Hospital (SGH).

 The National Environment Agency (NEA) is spearheading the fight against dengue fever in Singapore by raising public awareness about mosquito breeding and destroying existing breeding sites.

-How to protect yourself from getting dengue fever
+How to protect yourself and loved ones from dengue fever

-You can protect yourself against dengue fever by taking the following precautions:
+You can protect yourself and your family against dengue fever by taking the following precautions:

 1. Apply mosquito repellent, ideally one containing DEET.

 Apply it to exposed skin and/or clothing, using enough to cover the entire area.
 Do not apply it under clothing.